Scrawach/SystemVerilog-Patterns/Abstract Factory/README.md

-# Observer
+# Abstract Factory
-Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+Best way to implementation is use interfaces.